catberry/catberry/docs/index.md

 Service Locator is a Catberry core component that stores information about every Catberry's component (service).
 It is similar with [IoC](http://en.wikipedia.org/wiki/Inversion_of_control) Container in other platforms.
-So, if any components depends on others it just says it to Service Locator and it creates instances of every required dependency.
+So, if any components depend on others it just says it to Service Locator and it creates instances of every required dependency.
-For example, every component and even userland Catberry module can ask for a "logger" service to log messages to console.
+For example, every component and even userland Catberry module can ask for a "logger" service to log messages to the console.

 When Catberry initializes itself it fills Service Locator with own set of services, but framework users can also register own plugins (services)